-SSL certificate is a must-have to ensure your visitors that your WordPress is secure and all the transmitted-data is encrypted.
-By default, Cloudways offers you free Let’s Encrypt SSL certificate which you can install in just a few clicks.
+SSL certificate is a must-have to ensure your visitors that your WordPress is secure and all the transmitted data is encrypted.
+By default, Cloudways offers you a free Let’s Encrypt SSL certificate, which you can install in just a few clicks.
 Besides, you can deploy WildCard and custom SSL certificates to your WordPress website.

 Backup and Restore

 Backing up your website data is a highly recommended best practice that forms the core of the WordPress disaster recovery processes.
 In effect, you should back up the app data before making any changes that could break your website.

 In this section, you can also take on-demand backups of your individual WordPress websites and restore them from an old point.
 The backup archives are stored either locally (on the same server) or at a separate location.

 Similarly, restoring a backup point is a simple matter of selecting a rollback point.
 The data is restored without any problems, and your website is back in action.

 Deployment via Git

 Git has become the standard way that WordPress developers take care of version control and codebase management issues.
 Since Cloudways is a developer-friendly platform, it supports deployment via Git so that you can have access to the repositories hosted on Git-enabled platforms.